 When using color, pair your choices to create contrast.
 Contrast is the difference created by using two or more colors in a design.
 But be sure to use colors that are complementary.
 How?
 Use the color wheel.
 It will simplify the challenge of trying to pair colors.
 Colors next to each other signify harmony, while those on opposite sides communicate tension.

-Vice’s YouTube banner uses cool colors.
-The background includes a shot of the sky with a camerawoman and the Vice logo in large font.
+Vice’s YouTube banner is known to use cool colors.
+This background they had includes a shot of the sky with a camerawoman and the Vice logo in large font.
 This communicates a calmness about the content Vice shares, but also that Vice offers quality content and gives the viewer a perspective that no other channel can.

 Nike’s is a little more tension-filled.
 Black and white are the ultimate contract colors.
 And when you think about what the brand stands for, personal improvement through physical fitness, the idea of working out can be a challenge.
 It’s a smart use of contrast.